-Paula Huidobro was born in Mexico City.
-She attended the London International Film School and later on specialized in cinematography at The American Film Institute.
+PAULA HUIDOBRO (Director of Photography) was born in Mexico City.
+She attended the London International Film School and later specialized in cinematography at The American Film Institute.

 Her latest feature film Lisa Frankenstein, produced by Focus Features and written by Diablo Cody will be released in 2024.

 She is currently in production on the new Netflix series called The Residence, created by Paul William Davis and Shondaland.

 Coda, her second feature film collaboration with director Sian Heder, went on to win Best Motion Picture at the Academy Awards.
 The film was produced for Pathé International and Apple Original Films.

 Paula’s feature film debut as a cinematographer was Gardens of the Night directed by Damian Harris in 2008, which received a Golden Bear Nomination at the Berlin Film Festival.